blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Studying a Religion.md

 There are six orthodox schools of thought, which accept the authority of the Vedas, and are called **Astika**.
 Then there are another six schools of thought, which do not accept the authority of the Vedas, and they are called **Nastika**.

-Since there are six orthodox schools of thought, they are called **sadh darshanas**.
+Since there are six orthodox schools of thought, they are called **Sadh-Darshanas**.
 #### Astika (Orthodox / Sadh-Darshanas)
 - Samkhya
 - Yoga